temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ```
 <!--SNIPEND-->

-After defining the data types and constants, you'll then develop the Workflow Definition.
+After defining the data types and constants, you'll develop the Workflow Definition.

 ### Write the Workflow Definition